 Steam wafted from the chink where the serving spoon emerged from the lid of the blue-and-white willow-pattern dish.
 A peek within revealed the bright green of the sweet steaming fresh peas.
 But the matching dish on the luncheon table with its bland dish of plain boiled potatoes muted the momentary anticipation.
 The extending table was … Continue reading Sunday visit

 ‘There must’, we said, ‘be a back exit’.
 But a mental scan of the corridor outside revealed no discreet service lift.
-Just a series of hotel-like rooms and, opening up in the other direction, the bland living and dining area, then through that to the large lifts down to the ground floor and further below, … Continue reading Going out
+Just a series of hotel-like rooms and, opening up in the other direction, the bland living and dining area, then through that to the large lifts down to the ground floor and further below, … Continue reading Through the front door

 Lists are not the bane of my life, far from it.
 Without lists, my life would be as bereft as a day without music, as soulless as a world with books, and as empty as a fridge without cheese.